 It is a criminal offence to run unlicensed activities involving animals.
 If convicted you could be liable for imprisonment up to 51 weeks and/or a fine of up to £5,000.

 You need a licence to look after cats or dogs, whether commercially or at home.
 For guidance on boarding for cats or dogs, home boarding or day care for dogs, visit Canine and Feline Sector Group.

 You need a licence if you breed three or more litters of puppies in any twelve month period, or breed dogs and advertise a business selling dogs.
-View guidance on dog breeding, visit Canine and Feline Sector Group.
+For guidance on dog breeding, visit Canine and Feline Sector Group.

 You need a licence if your business hires out horses for riding or riding lessons.
 This includes:

 You need a licence if your business keeps or trains animals for exhibition, either for education or entertainment, where there is an audience or the animals are visually recorded for display.
-View guidance for keeping or training animals for exhibition, visit Canine and Feline Sector Group.
+For guidance on keeping or training animals for exhibition, visit Canine and Feline Sector Group.

 You need a licence if your business sells animals as pets, this includes selling animals to someone else for them to sell.
-View guidance for selling animals as pets, visit Canine and Feline Sector Group.
+For guidance on selling animals as pets, visit Canine and Feline Sector Group.